What is pelvic floor pain, and is it normal?

 During our periods, the pelvic floor can cramp and contract along with the uterus, causing pain that can spread out across our abdomen, back, and vulva.

-Although it's never pleasant, the good news is that if this kind of pain only lasts for a day or two, and can be relieved with painkillers, it's pretty normal.
+Although it's never pleasant, the good news is that in many cases, this kind of pain only lasts for a day or two, and can be relieved with painkillers [2].

 For those with irritable bowel syndrome, or IBS, pelvic floor pain can happen alongside things like bloating, diarrhoea, and constipation.